AbeerAl-Rafati/Read_Note/401/Class02.md

 WRRC
 > the request/response cycle is a useful guide to see how all the app’s files and folders fit together and traces how a user’s request flows through the app.

+&nbsp;

+*Preparation Materials*

+> Express/Node introduction

+Benefits of using node :
+- Great performance
+- Code is written in "plain old JavaScript"
+- The node package manager (NPM) provides access to hundreds of thousands of reusable packages.
+- Node.js is portable
+- It has a very active third party ecosystem and developer community

+Express:
+- is the most popular Node web framework

+&nbsp;

+> What is NPM?

+npm is the world's largest software registry.
+Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

+* npm consists of three distinct components:
+the website
+the Command Line Interface (CLI)
+the registry

+&nbsp;

+> What is TDD?

+Test-driven development: refers to a style of programming in which three activities are tightly interwoven.

+Benefits of TDD:
+- reductions of team reports
+- reduction in effort in projects’ final phases
+- improve design qualities in the code

+&nbsp;

+> CI/CD

+Continuous integration is a coding philosophy and set of practices that drive development teams to implement small changes and check in code to version control repositories frequently.